One Pan Vegetarian Eggplant Lasagna

 Calories: 617kcal

-This vegetarian eggplant lasagna is for those nights when you have neither the time nor the energy to spend hours in the kitchen, chopping and stirring.
-The recipe takes all of the components of a vegetarian lasagna – vegetables, tomato sauce, lasagne noodles, and cheese – and quickly builds one layer upon the other.
+This easy vegetarian eggplant lasagna is for those nights when you have neither the time nor the energy to spend hours in the kitchen, chopping and stirring.
+The recipe takes all of the components of a meatless skillet lasagna – vegetables, tomato sauce, lasagne noodles, and cheese – and quickly builds one layer upon the other.
 All in one skillet.
-All on the stovetop.
+All on the stove top.

 Print Recipe